 Weaving my personal recovery using the fabric of Emotions Anonymous and the healing strands of Alanon.

-As a daughter of a parent with undiagnosed borderline personality disorder, I'm learning H.O.W. to calm the chaos when my "dry" drunk wreaks havoc.
+I'm learning H.O.W. to calm the chaos when my "dry" drunk wreaks havoc.

 December 23, 2012